 SANTA Cruz Mountains

 Farmed by us, starting in 2016, this vineyard is located in the old Glenwood area of the Santa Cruz Mountains.
-Planted in 1997 to Pinot Noir and Chardonnay, this 4 acre gem sits between 950-1100 ft. up in the heart of the mountains.
+Planted in 1997 to Pinot Noir, this 2 acre gem sits between 950-1100 ft. up in the heart of the mountains.
 Nestled in a canyon on an east-southeast facing slope flanked by redwoods on all sides, this vineyard receives on average 40-45" of rain annually, enough to be dry-farmed successfully without tilling.
-The soils here are dominated by Santa Cruz sandstone and mudstone, and as such, weathered into sandy-loam and clay-loam.
-We make a small amount of Pinot Noir from only the steepest acre of the vineyard; about 30% slope.
+These shallow soils are weathered from Lompico Sandstone, and texturally range from sandy-loam to sandy clay-loam from the top of the slope to the bottom, respectively.

 Santa barbara county

 Also known as Kick-On Ranch, the vineyard lies approximately 6 miles west of the town of Los Alamos and about 10 miles east of the Pacific Ocean (as the crow flies).
 This exposed site was shaped heavily by the northwest wind that blows everyday like clockwork from late morning until sundown from April through August.
 Kick On Ranch sits on an ancient sand dune complex that runs along the coast and into the Los Alamos valley.
 These dunes formed by sand being carried by the wind are known as eolian sand dunes,